jetpack-pizza/demo/content/working-with-source-code.md

 width="590"/>
 </p>

-**Flutter Outline** allows you to both view the structure of your application and to modify it, if necessary.
+**Flutter Outline** allows you to view the structure of your application and to modify it.
 When you use this tool, the IDE makes sure that the structure is correct, so you can avoid typos or forgotten symbols.
 For instance, you can center a widget using the **Flutter Outline** tool:
 1. Select a widget.
 2. Click the **Center widget** button on the toolbar.
 Note that if an action cannot be executed, the corresponding button is greyed out.
 3. Perform **Hot Reload** to see the changes.